 Train travel between Washington, D.C. and NYC takes a little over three hours and is an ideal option for business travelers and others who want to get there quickly.

 Train travel onboard Amtrak is usually reliable, fast, clean, and spacious.
 Best of all, taking the train is the fastest way to get from city center to city center without all the hassle of rest stops or security checks as you might experience while traveling by bus or plane.
 In fact, you may be able to shave off 90 minutes of travel time compared to taking the bus.

-Travelers taking Amtrak can take a regional train, which makes frequent stops at stations along the way, or the Acela, an express train--it might mean the difference between nearly four hours of travel time and only two hours and 51 minutes.
+Travelers taking Amtrak can also take a regional train, which makes frequent stops at stations along the way, or the Acela, an express train—it might mean the difference between nearly four hours of travel time and only two hours and 51 minutes.
 Regional trains tend to cost less, but this is not a hard and fast rule.
 Both types of train service have cafe cars and quiet cars (cell-phone free), ideal amenities for harried business travelers between these two cities.

-As for rates, trains are never as cheap as buses and are sometimes as expensive as flights.
-For example, an Amtrak 'saver' ticket might cost $69 while a 'premium' (aka business class) might run you as much as $400.
+As for rates, trains are never as cheap as buses and are sometimes as expensive as plane flights.
+For example, an Amtrak "saver" ticket might cost $69 while a "premium" (business class) ticket might run you as much as $400.

-Most flights from DC to NYC originate and terminate at those cities' domestic airports: Washington National Airport (DCA) and LaGuardia Airport (LGA).
-But travelers on the lookout for deals will do well to check fare pairings on travel search engines between Dulles Airport (in DC's Virginia suburbs) and Newark Liberty in nearby New Jersey or John F. Kennedy airport in Queens, New York.
+Most flights from Washington, D.C. to NYC originate and terminate at those cities' domestic airports: Washington National Airport (DCA) and LaGuardia Airport (LGA).
+But travelers on the lookout for deals will do well to check fare pairings on travel search engines between Dulles Airport (in DC's Virginia suburbs) and Newark Liberty in nearby New Jersey or John F.